MaximumOctopus/FolderScanUltra/README.md

 In 2022 I decided to rename it and add it to my pool of applications receiving regular updates (two applications now, so maybe a puddle, not a pool).
 It'll be distanced somewhat from xinorbis and become better for it.
 Many updates are planned.

 # Release History

+5.13 / September 14th 2024

+A few minor optimisations, tweaks, and refactoring.

 5.12 / August 19th 2024